srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 Attributes are features of an object.
 For example, the shape attribute will output the size (the number of rows and columns) of an object.
 To access an attribute, use the DataFrame object name followed by the attribute name df_object.attribute.
-For example, using the DataFrame surveys_df and attribute columns, an index of all the column names in the DataFrame can be accessed with surveys_df.columns.
+For example, using the DataFrame births_df and attribute columns, an index of all the column names in the DataFrame can be accessed with births_df.columns.

 Methods are like functions, but they only work on particular kinds of objects.
 As an example, **the head() method** works on DataFrames.
 Methods are called in a similar fashion to attributes, using the syntax df_object.method().
-Using surveys_df.head() gets the first few rows in the DataFrame surveys_df using the head() method.
+Using births_df.head() gets the first few rows in the DataFrame births_df using the head() method.
 With a method, we can supply extra information in the parentheses to control behaviour.